-- 3. Operating Orders are not required for:

-- emergency operations where action must be taken immediately to prevent injury, loss of life, impact system security or damage to equipment.

-- start-up, shutdown, and control of equipment, for example:

-- o Generators

-- synchronous condensers

-- o spillways

-- o sluice or canal gates

-- o machine headgates or main valves

-- other routine operating duties as determined by the asset owner.

-- operation of equipment for which an access/test permit is issued and is under the control of the recipient.

-- alteration of IASMs documented on a test permit as those which may be removed for testing.
+- 2. Operating Orders are not required for: - emergency operations where action must be taken immediately to prevent injury, loss of life, impact system security or damage to equipment. - start-up, shutdown, and control of equipment, for example: - o Generators - o synchronous condensers - $\circ$ spillways - o sluice or canal gates - o machine headgates or main valves - other routine operating duties as determined by the asset owner. - operation of equipment for which an access/test permit is issued and is under the control of the recipient. - alteration of IASMs documented on a test permit as those which may be removed for testing. - Operations where use of an operating order is not practical as defined in Section 4 - Isolation Instruction Requirements.